learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to avoid callback hell in javascript?
+## Q 9.27.
+How to avoid callback hell in javascript?

 **Callback hell** is a phenomenon that afflicts a JavaScript developer when he tries to execute multiple asynchronous operations one after the other.
 Some people call it to be the **pyramid of doom**.